-As Final Year students, it is likely that you will consider applying for further study opportunities at postgraduate level.
-It is normal in these circumstances to request academic references from members of the School's staff.
+It is normal to request an academic reference from members of the School's staff.
 Students who wish to request such a reference should submit:

-(i) a copy of their CV;

-(ii) a copy of the transcript of results from their most recent examination sitting; and

-(iii) details of the intended recipient of the reference (i.e., details of the course or programme to which they are applying, including "Instructions for Referees" or equivalent documentation supplied by the course organisers) to the staff member from whom they are requesting the reference.
+- (i) A copy of their CV; - (ii) A copy of the transcript of results from their most recent examination sitting; and - (iii) Details of the intended recipient of the reference (i.e., details of the course or programme to which they are applying, including "Instructions for Referees" or equivalent documentation supplied by the course organisers) to the staff member from whom they are requesting the reference.